dginev/perl6-Porting-Pearls/General.md

 ## Tests

 At the time of writing, the diversity of P5 testing libraries has not propagated to P6.
 The native [Test](http://perl6maven.com/how-to-test-perl6-modules) module usually suffices.
 Porting test files is usually straightforward.

-There are some API differences between P5's Test::More and P6's Test:
+There are some API differences between P5's [Test::More](http://en.wikipedia.org/wiki/Test::More) and P6's [Test](http://perl6maven.com/how-to-test-perl6-modules)

  - P5 ```not_ok``` to P6 ```nok```